Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Escape from the separatrix layer

+The paper shows the effects of particle acceleration from EPREM simulations.
+Particles are accelerated as the result of a second-order acceleration process.
+However, the acceleration region is limited in size by the extent of separatrix layers associated with strong gradients in the magnetic field.
+As a result, the acceleration process has similarities with an important property of diffusive shock acceleration.
+The spatial localization of these processes leads to an important consideration concerning particle escape.
+Specifically, there is a high-energy threshold above which particles cannot be contained near the site of acceleration.
+Above the escape energy threshold, particles efficiently leave the acceleration site, which results in a roll-over in the accelerated energy spectrum.

-Results of \cite{Schwadron:2015SEP} reveal that escape from the acceleration region must be considered when treating the behavior of distribution functions at relatively high energy.
+Results of \cite{Schwadron:2015SEP} reveal that escape from the acceleration region near shocks and compressions must be considered when treating the behavior of distribution functions at relatively high energy.
 Particle escape from an accelerator occurs in a number of different ways.
-In \cite{Schwadron:2015SEP}, plasma flows along a shock surface sweep magnetic field lines out of the acceleration region at a stead rate.
+In \cite{Schwadron:2015SEP}, plasma flows along a shock surface sweep magnetic field lines out of the acceleration region at a steady rate.
 This form of escape is particularly important at shocks and compressions where the magnetic field is almost perpendicular to the plasma velocity gradient, which acts as the source of particle acceleration.

-In other circumstances such as near QSL regions and quasi-parallel shocks or compressions, the magnetic field has a relatively small angle relatively to the plasma flow.
-In this case, the magnetic field remains tied to the acceleration region, and particles escape by leaving the magnetic field line, either through gradient or curvature drift, or through cross-field diffusion.
-In this case, we consider the acceleration region to have a scale-length $L_\perp$ perpendicular to the magnetic field.
-We treat the effect of perpendicular diffusion, and consider a perpendicular diffusion coefficient given by $\kappa_\perp = \eta \kappa_\parallel$.